lianstepanyan/Hardhat-Project/README.md

 package.json - file defines project with specified dependencies, including Hardhat for Ethereum development, ethers for Ethereum interactions, and scripts for installing a specific package during testing

+To deploy a smart contract to the Sepolia testnet using Infura for Ethereum node communication firstly created a MetaMask account, registered for an Infura account, get private key for the deployment and sent Sepolia ethers to the Metamask private account, which used for deployment.

 ```